gt1719/syriatel_costumer_churn_analysis/README.md

 ## Summary

 Statistics of the Final Model in concise:
-It clearly identifies 78% of the real churning customer.
-88% of the customers whose anticipated churn was captured by the algoritm definitely did so (clearly remember).(accuracy)The f1-score's Harmonic Mean of Precision and Recall is 83%.
+It clearly identifies 74% of the real churning customer.
+83% of the customers whose anticipated churn was captured by the algoritm definitely did so (clearly remember).(accuracy)The f1-score's Harmonic Mean of Precision and Recall is 78%.

 The experimental database's identification number are:

 ### Unique identifiers:

-97 confirmed positives were found
+72 confirmed positives were found

-There are 696 genuie negatives.
+There are 556 genuine  negatives.

-13 false alarms were discovered.
+14 false alarms were discovered.

-28 erroneous alarms were discored.
+25 erroneous alarms were discovered.

-97 out of 125 customers who churn are successfully identified.
+72 out of 125 customers who churn are successfully identified.

 Client that churn have higher probability of having a foreign plan than others who stay users.
 Compared with regular users, churn customers are reluctant to get a voicemail subcription.
 Contray to incumbent users, churn clients have fewer voicemails(as a result of less voicemail plan).
 Users with churn generate more queries to customer service than do customer base.
 In contrast to continuous customers, churn users have greater total dat minutes.

-Business Recommendations:
+## Business Recommendations:

-Enhance the global strategies to engage and attract customers.
+* Enhance the global strategies to engage and attract customers.

-For greater satisfaction, revamp its helpdesk(customer service).
+* For greater satisfaction, revamp its helpdesk(customer service).

-Accept a deal at discount with enough cumulative day moments.
+* Accept a deal at discount with enough cumulative day moments.

 ## Next Step